Policies & Procedures

 In order to maintian full federal aid eligibility the student must complete 60% of the semester during which the funding was applied.
 Withdrawal prior to this point is subject to review and recalculation of the aid resources utilized.

-A student that receives "F or WD" grades in all courses registered for a given semester must officially withdraw from the College.
+A student that receives "F or WD" grades in all courses registered for a given semester must officially withdraw from the University.
 Failure to comply will result in the final grades being posted as "UW" (Unoffical withdrawal) and the aid eligibility being recalculated to 50% of the original resource values.

 Gap Year Experience